 Let’s say you’re at the airport and you’re waiting for your flight.
 The voice from the radio calls all passengers to board flight A734 for London.
 You get on board, you sit and you patiently wait for the liftoff.

 Even if you’re afraid of flying you’re feeling kind of excited.
 You know exactly where you’re going and you know what you’ll be doing there: Whether you’ll be visiting London for a trip or a business meeting, you’re surely going there for a reason.
 Otherwise, you won’t be on this plane, sitting in a cabin full of strangers, right?
 Unless something is really, really wrong with you.

 So, the number one reason setting goals is really important it’s because if you don’t do it you will be simply sitting around going nowhere.
 Like a rock near a river.
-You’ll be watching the view passively but you won’t really enjoy life at fullest.
+You’ll be watching the view passively but you won’t really enjoy life to the fullest.

 Don’t be a rock.

 When you set an objective and you actually start working towards this goal, you get to really experience this thing called life.

 The humans who inhabited the world we live in today had two main goals in their lives before: survive and replicate.
 Everything they did was towards these two things.
 They fought beasts, fought each other, build shelters, traveled long distances to find food.